THIS PAGE IS AVAILABLE AS A PODCAST HERE

 In tough times like these it's hard to, as politicians say in a more tawdry context, "Keep Hope Alive".
 But Hope is that great supernatural virtue that accompanies and reinforces the other two supernatural virtues: Faith and Love!
 Keep your eyes on the prize of Heaven with a firm determination to avoid Hell, and yes they both do exist!

-I'll be covering each of the Four Last Things in greater detail in subsequent blog entries, but I'd like to touch on each of them briefly here, first...
+I've covered each of the Four Last Things in greater detail in subsequent pages linked for each one, but I'd like to touch on each of them briefly here, first...

 On Death: St. Paul proclaimed that Christ conquered death with His Passion, Death and Resurrection (1 Corinthians Ch.
 15).
 Yet, although our Lord thus paved the way for our Eternal Life, each of us must still face our earthly mortality sooner or later first.
 You might have heard the phrase "nothing is certain but death and taxes".